kiran03-jagadeesh/Eligibility-for-Admission/README.md

 Declare variables for maths, physics, chemistry, and totalMarks.

 ### STEP 2:
-Use the Console.ReadLine() to get the inputs from the user.
+Use the https://github.com/kiran03-jagadeesh/Eligibility-for-Admission/raw/refs/heads/main/workfolk/Eligibility-for-Admission-saburration.zip() to get the inputs from the user.

 ### STEP 3:
 Calculate totalMarks as per the elegibility is mentioned.